eeghor/gender/README.md

 # gender

 Have a name and possibly an email address and wondering whether it’s a male or a female?
 This package gives you the answer.
+For any input you get one of three labels: *m* (male), *f* (female) or *u* (unisex)

 ### Key Advantages